alucryd/oxyromon/README.md

 ROMs can be converted back and forth between reversible formats and their original formats.
 Invoking this command will convert all eligible roms for some or all systems.
-You may optionally filter games by name, the matching string is not case sensitive and doesn't need to be the full game name.
+You may optionally filter games by name, the matching string is case-insensitive and doesn't need to be the full game name.
 Systems can also be selected the same way so as to avoid being prompted for them.

 Supported ROM formats: